 Milk: Use whole milk, or substitute for your preferred milk like almond, rice or oat.

-- Simply grate the zucchinis and set aside
+- Grate the zucchinis and set aside

 - Mix the dry ingredients (flour, cocoa or cacao, baking powder and cinnamon) together in a bowl